-MANUFACTURING SYSTEMS WOODS COURSES
+WOODS COURSES

-100200 Foundations of Manufacturing (Level 1) This course is designed to assist students in making informed decisions regarding their future academic and occupational goals and to provide information regarding careers in the manufacturing career cluster.
+100200 Foundations of Woods Manufacturing.
+This course is designed to assist students in making informed decisions regarding their future academic and occupational goals and to provide information regarding careers in the manufacturing career cluster.
 This course provides students with opportunities to become familiar with related careers and to develop fundamental technological literacy as they learn about the history, systems, and processes of manufacturing.
 The course provides an overview of the safe use of tools and equipment used in the industry.
 Introduction and skills in manufacturing using woods and emerging experiences with welding and metals.
 0.5 Credit (Grade 9, 10, 11, or 12) (0650) Students will have the opportunity to earn 4 Industry Recognized Credential Points.

-101900 Woodworking 1 (Level 2) This course is designed as a woodworking course that investigates the art of woodworking and related safety strategies.
+101900 Woodworking 1 This course is designed as a woodworking course that investigates the art of woodworking and related safety strategies.
 This course will cover both hand and machine woodworking tools to develop skills and techniques for use in the wood shop setting.
-Students must have completed (0650) Foundations in Manufacturing.
-0.5 Credit (Grade 10, 11, or 12) (0670) Students will have the opportunity to earn 4 Industry Recognized Credential Points.
+Students must have completed (0650) Foundations in Manufacturing. .
+Successful completion of Woodworking 1 with a grade of C or higher or teacher permission is required to enroll 0.5 Credit (Grade 10, 11, or 12) (0670) Students will have the opportunity to earn 4 Industry Recognized Credential Points.

-101900 Advanced Woodworking (Level 3) This course is designed as an advanced woodworking course that investigates the art of woodworking and related safety strategies.
+101900 Woodworking 2 This course is designed as an advanced woodworking course that investigates the art of woodworking and related safety strategies.
 This course will thoroughly cover both hand and machine woodworking tools to develop advanced skills and techniques for use in the wood shop setting.
-Students must have successfully completed Woodworking 1.
+Successful completion of Woodworking 2 with a grade of C or higher or teacher permission is required to enroll.
 0.5 Credit (Grade 10, 11, or 12) (0671) Students will have the opportunity to earn 4 Industry Recognized Credential Points.

-101900 Exterior Carpentry.
-This is an introductory course designed to teach the basics of carpentry.
+101900 Exterior Carpentry This is an introductory course designed to teach the basics of carpentry.
 Areas of study include basic safety, orientation to the trade, intro to materials handling, fasteners & adhesives, intro to hand and power tools, construction drawings, specifications, and layout, floor and wall framing systems, ceiling joist and roof framing, roofing materials and methods, cabinetmaking, basic communication skills, basic employability skills, rigging, building envelope systems.
 Students have the opportunity to receive a 10-hour OSHA card.
 Students must have completed (0671) Advanced woodworking and must have instructor permission to enroll.
 0.5 Credit (Grade 11 or 12) (0672) Students will have the opportunity to earn 4 Industry Recognized Credential Points and fulfill the 12-point Industry Recognized Credential.